jwzhanggy/Graph_Toolformer/LLM_Tuning/README.md

 ## How to run the code?

-After downloading the LLM_Tuning directory, installing the conda environment ([**see this file**](https://github.com/jwzhanggy/Graph_Toolformer/blob/main/environment.yml)), you can just go ahead to run the code with the following command
+After downloading the LLM_Tuning directory, installing the conda environment ([**see this file**](https://github.com/jwzhanggy/Graph_Toolformer/blob/main/environment.yml)), you can just go ahead to run the code with the following command to start the LLMs fine-tuning with the prompt datasets:

 ```
 python3 gtoolformer_gptj_script.py